Clifton, Bristol: In popular culture

 In Frances Burney's novel Evelina (1778), young gentlemen are racing their phaetons on the public highways of Clifton (then still outside Bristol), and not without incident.

+Clifton also features briefly in Tobias Smollett's epistolary novel The Expedition of Humphry Clinker (1771).

-Part of the background to Philippa Gregory's historical novel "A Respectable Trade" – dealing mainly with the slave trade in late 18th-century Bristol – is the start of construction at Clifton, then a far area outside the city limits as they were at the time.
+Part of the background to Philippa Gregory's historical novel A Respectable Trade – dealing mainly with the slave trade in late 18th-century Bristol – is the start of construction at Clifton, then a far area outside the city limits as they were at the time.
 In some passages characters debate whether Clifton could ever become viable and whether investment in real estate there would not be too risky – questions which were evidently quite relevant at the time though to the modern reader the answers are obvious.

+Helen Dunmore's final novel, Birdcage Walk, is set in Clifton.
+The title refers to the walk that runs through St Andrew's cemetery, formerly the graveyard of now-demolished St Andrew's church.
+The novel's protagonist is the second wife of a terrace architect who loses investor support following the French Revolution.

 The song "Clifton in the Rain" by Al Stewart appears on his first album Bed-Sitter Images.

 The song "32 West Mall", which appeared on the 1971 album Stackridge was named after the communal flat that the band shared as their headquarters at 32 West Mall in 1970.